ariannalangwang/DEC-Project-1/project_plan.md

 Example:

-> The users of our datasets are Data Analysts and the Production team in the business.
+> The users of our datasets are Traders from around the work to find stock prices and home currency estimator in the business.

 ## Questions